-Mark Pitts, BBus, FCA, GAICD
+Mark Pitts BBus, FCA, GAICD

-Company Secretary

-Mark was appointed Company Secretary of the Company on 2 March 2018.
+Company Secretary (appointed 2 March 2018)

 Mark is a Fellow of Chartered Accountants Australia and New Zealand and a graduate member of the Australian Institute of Company Directors.
 He has more than 30 years' experience in statutory reporting and business administration.